 First is the risk of being alone in your passion.
-We are a people hard wired to belong in groups, in tribes.
+We are a people hard-wired to belong in groups, in tribes.
 Seth Godin makes a great argument for that in his book by the same name, “Tribes”.
-Being alone requires one to be unafraid, to overcome their fears of ridicule, judgement, rejection, or attack.
+Being alone requires one to be unafraid, to overcome their fears of ridicule, judgment, rejection, or attack.
 Being alone means bearing through the anxiety of uncertainty and the prospect of failure.
 Will I remain alone?
 Will anyone join me?
-Is this truth?
+Is this true?
 What if I’m wrong?
 Being alone in your passion for your cause also bears the possibility of alienation.
 Look at the scripture persona of John the Baptist.
 He was labeled insane and spent years wandering the desert alone because very few joined his cause for a very long time.
 But then, he changed the world.

 Secondly, being on fire for your passion requires you to inspire others.
 To find just the right actions to get others to join you.
 The risk in this is doing the wrong thing.
 Is there such a risk?
 Is doing the wrong thing a permanent fault?

 Finally, being on fire for your passion can hurt.
-Risking your emotional well being requires bravery and piety, putting aside your own needs for the needs of the cause.
-And yet everyday, we are inspired by people who HAVE set themselves on fire for their cause.
+Risking your emotional well-being requires bravery and piety, putting aside your own needs for the needs of the cause.
+And yet every day, we are inspired by people who HAVE set themselves on fire for their cause.
 And there is a formula, as evidenced in this TED Talk by Derek Sivers.